diacode/diacode-website/source/blog/2016-01-18-trello-clone-with-phoenix-and-react-pt-4.html.markdown

 and the necessary changeset transformation to generate the encrypted password, we also updated our router file and created the ```RegistrationController``` where a new user request is handled and returns the user in **JSON** and its **jwt** token for authenticating future requests.
-Let's move continue with the front-end side.
+Now let's move on to the front-end side.

 ### Preparing the React router
 The main goal is to have two public routes, ```/sign_in``` and ```/sign_up```, which